-- B11.
-Umpire's Rule: The umpire(s) shall have the power to rule on any matter not specifically covered by the NFSHSA rules or these rules. - B12.
+Umpire's Rule: The umpire(s) shall have the power to rule on any matter not specifically covered by the NFSHSA rules or these rules.

 Games are six innings.
-A game called on account of weather, darkness, or any other reason is official if the team trailing in the score has batted at least four times. - B13.
-15 Run Rule: If either team is leading by 15 runs or more after the opposing team has had 4 or more turns at bat, the game will be ended. - B14.
+A game called on account of weather, darkness, or any other reason is official if the team trailing in the score has batted at least four times.

+- 5 Run Rule: An inning will end when the team batting has either scored 5 runs or made 3 outs, except for the 6th inning or any subsequent extra innings played. - 15 Run Rule: During the regular season, if either team is leading by 15 runs or more after the opposing team has had 4 or more turns at bat, the game will be ended provided the coach of the losing team consents.

 If there is a question regarding a call by an umpire: a coach may call time out and ask to speak to the umpire.
 The opposing coach will be included in the discussion.
 Only questions concerning the proper application of the rules by the umpire may be raised.
-Calls involving solely the judgment of the umpire may not be questioned. - B15.
+Calls involving solely the judgment of the umpire may not be questioned.

 Any attempt to injure a player, coach, or umpire will result in the ejection of the offending player.
 In addition, an offending player who is a batter or baserunner will be ruled out.

-Coaches
+Coaches:

-- B16.
-Base coaches may be players (wearing a helmet) or coaches. - B17.
-A coach may call for time out to talk to a pitcher.
+Base coaches may be players (wearing a helmet) or coaches.

+A coach may call for timeout to talk to a pitcher.
 A pitcher must be removed if a coach calls for two timeouts to talk to the same pitcher in one inning.